 - whether the FOI applicant was given access to all documents that were requested, and if not, the exemption or other basis on which partial access was granted

-14.34 A practical design issue that arises is whether additional information of the kind described above should be listed in the disclosure log, or provided as an attachment or as a preface to the information made available under the disclosure log.
-The template disclosure log at annexure A contains a column for summarising the relevant FOI request, so that all relevant information is provided in a single table.
-However, this will increase the size of the table, and agencies may prefer to include this information elsewhere on their FOI/disclosure log webpage.
+14.36 A practical design issue that arises is whether additional information of the kind described above should be listed in the disclosure log, or provided as an attachment or as a preface to the information made available under the disclosure log.
+The template disclosure log at Annexure A contains a column for summarising the relevant FOI request, so that all relevant information is provided in a single table.
+However, this will increase the size of the table, and agencies may prefer to include this information elsewhere on their disclosure log webpage.

-14.35 It is also open to an agency or minister to supplement the disclosure log in other ways.
-For example, an agency may wish to point out that a document released under the disclosure log has been revised and published by the agency in a different form, or that the information provides only a partial picture of an issue.
+14.37 It is also open to an agency or minister to supplement the disclosure log in other ways.
+For example, an agency may wish to point out that information in a document published on the disclosure log has been revised and published by the agency in a different form; that the information provides only a partial picture of an issue; or that the information is take from an internal working paper or other document that does not necessarily reflect the views of the agency, minister or the Government.
 Any supplementation of this kind should be distinct from the information published in the disclosure log.
-The disclosure log should provide an accurate historical record of information released by an agency or minister under the FOI Act.
+The disclosure log should provide an accurate historical record of information in documents released by an agency or minister under the FOI Act.

 To the extent that copyright in some of this material is owned by a third party, you may need to seek their permission before you can reuse that material.

-14.41 If an agency or minister knows the details of third party ownership of copyright in material it has published in its disclosure log, the agency or minister should, with the copyright owner’s consent, provide contact details on its website, in order to help members of the public.
+14.43 If an agency or minister knows the details of third party ownership of copyright in material it has published in its disclosure log, the agency or minister should, with the copyright owner’s consent, provide contact details on its website, in order to help the public.

-14.42 Information listed in the disclosure log should remain on an agency’s or minister’s website, even if the attached information has been removed from the website.
+14.44 The FOI Act does not specifically require information attached or referred to in a disclosure log to be made available indefinitely.
+However, the information listed in a disclosure log should be retained even if a document or information attached to a listed item has been removed.
 It is likely that the log will grow in length over time and provide an historical as well as a current record of information released by an agency or minister under the FOI Act.
 Where an agency ceases to exist or is restructured, or a minister ceases to hold office, an adjustment may be necessary in accordance with change of government procedures applying at that time.

-14.46 Agencies have obligations under the IPS which are similar to the requirement to publish a disclosure log.
+14.48 Agencies are obliged under the IPS to publish information to which they routinely give access, subject to similar exceptions to those applying to the disclosure log.
 Under the IPS, agencies must publish information in documents to which the agency routinely gives access in response to FOI access requests (s 8(2)(g)), except: